thunlp/NSC/README.md

 Data
 ==========

 We provide IMDB, Yelp13 and Yelp14 dataset we used for sentiment classification in [[Download]](http://www.thunlp.org/~chm/data/data.zip).
-The dataset should be decompressed and put in the folder NSC/, NSC+LA/ or NSC+UPA/ after downloaded.
+The dataset should be decompressed and put in the folder NSC/, NSC+LA/ or NSC+UPA/ after being downloaded.

-We propocess the original data to make it satisfy the input format of our codes.
-The original datasets are released by the paper "Learning Semantic Representations of Users and Products for Document Level Sentiment Classification." [[Download]](http://ir.hit.edu.cn/~dytang/paper/acl2015/dataset.7z)
+We prepocess the original data to make it satisfy the input format of our codes.
+The original datasets are released by the paper [Tang et al., 2015]. [[Download]](http://ir.hit.edu.cn/~dytang/paper/acl2015/dataset.7z)

 Pre-trained word vectors are learned on each dataset (IMDB, Yelp13, Yelp14) separately.

-To run our NSC and NSC+LA model with other dataset, the dataset should be put in the folder data/XX/ using the following format, containing five files:
+To run our NSC and NSC+LA model on new dataset, the dataset should be in the same format as the dataset we publish, containing five files:
 + train.txt: training file, format (userid	productid	class	document), split by '\t'.
 + dev.txt: dev file, same format as train.txt.
 + test.txt: test file, same format as train.txt.
 + wordlist.txt: corresponding words with same sequence in pre-trained word vectors, one per line.
 + embinit.save: the pre-trained word embedding file, which is saved as pickle and can be loaded from pickle to numpy arrays.

-To run our NSC+UPA model with other dataset, the dataset should be put more two files in the folder data/XX/ using the following format:
+To run our NSC+UPA model on new dataset, the dataset should be put two more files in the folder data/XX/ using the following format:
 + usrlist.txt: user ids in each dataset, per one line.
 + prdlist.txt: product ids in each dataset, per one line.